 Recommendation: Upgrade or replace these computers.

-2. Anti-Virus Not Installed
+2. Anti-virus not Installed

 Issue: Anti-virus software was not detected on some computers.
 Without adequate anti-virus and anti-spyware protection on all workstations and servers, the risk of acquiring malicious software is significant.